MaSe69/mase/md/20_LeadershipTheory/21_teams.md

 The outcome of a group can be vastly better than that of any individual.
 Therefore, companies try to build as many 'strong teams' as possible.

 Many teams however fail, both due to group internal reasons and to external changes.
 A well combined team can have a lot of inner strength to cope with unavoidable internal conflicts as well as gaining momentum to overcome biggest external hurdles.
-The happiness and fulfillment experienced by team members in such successful teams strengthen the implications by Dunbar's numbers, i.e. we humans are meant to florish in such groups.
+The happiness and fulfillment experienced by team members in such successful teams strengthen the implications by Dunbar's numbers, i.e. we humans are meant to flourish in such groups.

 ### The Relevance of Imagination For Flexible Groups